2ndSightLab/ai-tracker/mistake-tracker.md

 # 2026-07-20

+Woah.
+I just logged a mistake here and it is gone let me try that agian:

+20260720-171330 UTC M: sourced a file from a caller-overridable variable with a default fallback, letting a rogue value point the source at an attacker file and execute arbitrary code.
+C: source only fixed trusted paths; never source a path taken from an overridable variable.

+Also trying to inject seimicolors into errors mesages after user supplied input.

 So many errors whenever dealing with AWS profiles.
 Repeatedly trying to list all aws profiles when i tell it to check for only one.

 # 2026-07-19 - again